Eco-Flow/training/docs/commandline.md

 <br><br>
 In this step, you will download and get the `nextflow` command in your terminal.

-`nextflow` is already pre-downloaded, but we will download it and compile again.
+`nextflow` is already pre-downloaded, but we will download it and compile again (just for fun!).

 First go to Nextflow to see how to download the program: https://www.nextflow.io/docs/latest/install.html